ianchanhy/Market-Maker-Simulator/README.md

 # **Interactive Market Maker Simulator**
 This is a project I built to learn and demonstrate the core fundamentals of quantitative market making.

 It's an interactive dashboard (built with Streamlit) that simulates a market maker's "brain" trying to quote prices, manage risk, and make a profit in a dynamic, "live" market.
-The "brain" itself is a complete implementation of the famous 2008 Avellaneda-Stoikov academic model, which solves for the optimal prices to quote.
+The "brain" itself is a complete implementation of the  2008 Avellaneda-Stoikov academic model, which solves for the optimal prices to quote.

 ## **How to Run**
-1. Clone this repository:git clone https://github.com/your-username/market-maker-simulator.git
+1. Clone this repository:git clone https://github.com/ianchanhy/market-maker-simulator.git

 2. Move into the folder:cd market-maker-simulator